the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 npm run dev
 ```

-## 🚀 Configuring and Deploying the Project on AWS EC2
+## 🚀 Plan B: Configuring and Deploying the Project on AWS EC2

 ### Step 1: Launch an EC2 Instance